skarppi/moneydance-extensions/README.md

 ![screenshot](https://github.com/skarppi/moneydance-formula/raw/master/screenshot.png "Screenshot")

 Existing reminders can be included into Formula editor.
-Once added, transaction values can be edited by altering A * B components and then committed (Record Transaction).
+Once added, transaction values can be edited by altering A * B + C components and then committed (Record Transaction).
 Source parameters can also be persisted for later use (Store parameters as default).

 Supported formulas
 - Any python expression
 - Custom variables, check all by typing ```?``` or ```dir()```
-  - Reference any cell similar to Excel: A1, B1, A2,...
+  - Reference any cell similar to Excel: A1, B1, C1, V1, A2,...
   - DAYS_IN_MONTH number of days in the current month.
 Useful when calculating interests.
   - BALANCE the balance of the selected category.
 Useful when calculating interests.
 - % sign can be used, e.g. 1% equals 0.01